hasherwi/archived-aws-demos/README.md

   - More Validation:
     Check if the requested AZ count exceeds the region AZ count.
+    Check if the ARN is valid in lambda for creating the cert for sending success.
+    Check if the lambda certificate calls actually worked

   - Transition from Deprecated Functionality:
     Remove ForwardedValues from CloudFront resources for CachePolicyId.